Congratulations to Taha Umar who will receive $500 to fund his kindness project.

 Doing small acts of kindness is your superpower!
 You don’t have to be a saint or hero to practice kindness.
 The more you do it, the more it becomes a part of who you are.
 Every day you have a choice in how you are going to treat people, choose kindness.
 Today, for World Kindness Day, if you’re not already doing this, I’m asking you to commit to doing small acts of kindness on a daily basis.
 Continue reading Unleash Your Superpower on World Kindness Day→

-Thanks to our generous donors, we are thrilled to announce two winners of our Kindness Award, Sonia Su and Agha Haider.
-Both of them go above and beyond to help others and we’re blown away by their compassion, their selflessness, and their ability to get other people to share in their vision of helping those in need.
-Their acts of kindness have rippled out and touched thousands of lives.
+Thanks again to our generous donors, we are thrilled to announce two winners of our Kindness Award, Colby Phillips and Jessica Ong.
+Both of them go above and beyond to help others and we’re blown away by their compassion and selflessness.
+Their acts of kindness have rippled out and touched the lives of so many.
 They’re incredible and we’re so proud to have them as part of our MKRO family.

 My last post was about gratitude and since then, I stumbled upon a wonderful article called 7 Buddhist Lessons in Gratitude by Victor M Parachin, which I’m sharing with you but there’s a catch.
 I’m only sharing 6 of the lessons because I strongly disagree with lesson number 4, so I’ve deleted it.
 Yup.
 If you can’t trust that I’m right and your curiosity is getting the better of you, you can always click on the link at the bottom of the post and read the original post.

 I love to read and ever since Matt died, I’ve been focusing more on books examining life’s meaning and self-help books.
 I’d like to share ten quotes that offered me food for thought or inspiration from some of these books.